 Plan for a ‘Sunday Session’

-When it comes to hitting the local bars, forget Friday night and Saturday night – in Perth Sunday is the time for drinking (known to the locals as ‘Sunday sessions’).
+When it comes to hitting the local bars, forget Friday night and Saturday night.
+If you are planning a trip to Perth, Sunday is the time for drinking (known to the locals as ‘Sunday sessions’).
 Many bars across the city have their own deals and events on, so it’s worth keeping this day free so that you can experience the thrills.
 This is also a good time to find deals on meals out as many local restaurants also like to get involved.

 Visit the galleries and museums